Rishi Sunak’s Bounce Back loan scheme has been used by over a million businesses since the beginning of COVID 19, and the number is still growing.

 Liquidations must be carried out by a licensed insolvency practitioner and all the creditors, including the financial provider of the BBL, will be paid in order of priority from what funds the liquidator is able to realise from assets.

 What Happens to the Bounce Back Loan if the Company Goes Bust?

-One of the unique points about the bounce back loans is that they were all guaranteed by the government.
+One of the unique points about the Bounce Back Loan Scheme is that they were all guaranteed by the UK government.
 So in the case of a company going bust, the financial provider who offered the loan will be compensated by HMRC.

 For the director, the loan is simply written off, as per the normal rules of a company liquidation.

-Since no personal guarantees were required for this type of loan, there should be no personal liability, barring the exceptions laid out below.
+Since no personal guarantees were required with this type of loan application, there should be no personal liability, barring the exceptions laid out below.

 What may be impacted is your ability to borrow money in the future since, as with any loan, any default will be logged on your credit record.
 Some lenders have intimated that they wouldn’t lend in the future to someone who defaulted on a bounce back loan.

 What about Personal Liability for Bounce Back Loans?